google/WebFundamentals/src/content/en/updates/2018/06/ar-for-the-web.md

 if you're unfamiliar.
 To be more specific, entering and running an AR session looks almost exactly like
 [entering a VR magic window session](/web/updates/2018/05/welcome-to-immersive#starting_and_running_an_app).
-As with a magic window, the session type must be non-exclusive and the frame of reference type must be `'eye-level'`.
+As with a magic window, the session type must be non-immersive and the frame of reference type must be `'eye-level'`.

 ## The new API